rajeshkanna-pm/As-A-Product-Manager/README.md

   **4. Inventory & Catalog:** Provides real-time access to the full product catalog and stock levels across multiple locations.
   **5. Store Operations:** Streamlines daily tasks like opening/closing procedures and reporting into a single dashboard.

+   <b>Click to view the Success and Adoption metrics of the Product</b>

   ### Success Metrics
   * Adoption:
     35% of active users increase on daily basis